Chirped Pulse Analysis and Control in Non-Hermitian Scattering Systems using Complex Time Delay: Data and Discussion

-The main results comparing the measured time and frequency shifts with the predictions made in Eqs.\,\ref{Eqn: Df}-\ref{Eqn: Dt} are shown in Figs.\,\ref{mainresults} and \ref{SParam_ReflecTime}(c-e), for transmission and reflection, respectively.
+The main results comparing the measured time and frequency shifts with the predictions made in Eqs.\,\ref{Eqn: Df}-\ref{Eqn: Dt} are shown in Figs.\,\ref{mainresults} and \ref{SParam_ReflecTime}, for transmission and reflection, respectively.
 The time-domain transmission data consists of 93 data points taken over the pulse center frequency range 0.1-1 GHz and the reflection time-domain data consists of 32 data points taken over 1-2 GHz.
 The symbols show the time-domain $D_t$ and $D_f$ measurements, while the solid lines show quantities constructed from frequency-domain data to test Eqs. (\ref{Eqn: Df}) and (\ref{Eqn: Dt}).
 Shown are data from a variety of pulses with different bandwidths $\delta_f$ and chirp rates $\Omega'\delta_t^2$ (positive and negative).
 From this we see that the predictions are consistent with the experimental results for a variety of pulse frequency bandwidths and chirp parameter values.
 We see that the frequency shifts ($D_f$) scale with the pulse frequency bandwidth squared, as expected from Eq.\,\ref{Eqn: Df}.
 We also see that there is less agreement for large frequency bandwidths as they approach the 3-dB-linewidth of the resonance being excited.
 This is expected as this is where the theory starts to break down (see Supp.
 Mat.
-Section A).
+Section 1).
 This was the main motivation for designing resonators to have wide modes so that we could achieve such large frequency shifts.
+As the pulse frequency bandwidth approaches the width of the resonance, the measured time and frequency shifts decrease, eventually approaching zero for an isolated mode.
+This case is demonstrated in Fig. 3(b), (d) of the supplementary materials of Ref.\,\cite{Giovannelli2025}.
+This behavior is also partially demonstrated in Fig.\,\ref{mainresults}(c) and Fig.\,\ref{SParam_ReflecTime}(c) where we see that at larger bandwidths the measured pulse shifts decrease in amplitude in comparison to the shifts predicted by frequency domain CTD.

-Note that the case of an un-chirped pulse is included for reflected pulses in Fig.\,\ref{SParam_ReflecTime}(c); the un-chirped case for transmission was already experimentally demonstrated in Ref.\,\cite{Giovannelli2025} so it is omitted from this paper.
-Additional data for the reflection case is included in Supp.
+Note that the case of an un-chirped pulse is included for reflected pulses in Fig.\,\ref{SParam_ReflecTime}(b).
+This case was not reported in Ref.\,\cite{Giovannelli2025}, and is demonstrated for the first time here.
+Additional data for the pulse reflection case is included in Supp.
 Mat.
-Section C.
+Section 3.